 Q: What is Youth Space?

-A: Youth Space is a youth-centered space for youth 12-24 year of age.
+A: Youth Space is a youth-centered space for youth 12-19 year of age.
 There will be three days of programming, including chill time for youth to connect with one another as well as structured programming from film screenings to music and arts activities.
-Lunch is served all three days in youth space.
+Lunch and snacks are provided all three days in youth space.

 Please check back for information regarding where adn when to check-in